|

 ST. GEORGE'S HALL.

-in the popularity of the Y.M.C.A. at St. George's Hall, and the use of the room for reading,
+falling off in the popularity of the Y.M.C.A. at St. George's Hall, and the use of the room for

-writing and recreation is as great as ever.
-Since the troops came to St. Annes over 16,000
+reading, writing and recreation is as great as ever.
+Since the troops came to St. Annes over

-letters and postcards have been written and posted in the V.M.C.A. rooms at St. George's Hall,
+16,000 letters and postcards have been written and posted in the V.M.C.A. rooms at St. George's

-and the Baptist Church lecture hall.
+Hall, and the Baptist Church lecture hall.
 The number of pledges taken is 926.
-With the number of
+With the number

-troops along the coast steadily growing, this work of the Y.M.C.A. is increasing, and there are
+of troops along the coast steadily growing, this work of the Y.M.C.A. is increasing, and there

-institutes at St. Annes, Lytham and Fleetwood.
-Mr. Lemuel jones, the local secretary, is seeking
+are institutes at St. Annes, Lytham and Fleetwood.
+Mr. Lemuel Jones, the local secretary, is

-to secure premises, for the 169th Brigade at Blackpool, whilst the 165th, at Fleetwood (many of
+seeking to secure premises, for the 169th Brigade at Blackpool, whilst the 165th, at Fleetwood

-whom were in St. Annes), have now a cheerful gathering place in London Street, Fleetwood, where
+(many of whom were in St. Annes), have now a cheerful gathering place in London Street,

-there are social hours on Sundays and "snickers" on Tuesdays.
-At Weeton, where 8,000 men are
+Fleetwood, where there are social hours on Sundays and "snickers" on Tuesdays.
+At Weeton, where

-expected to encamp, arrangements have been made for the erection of a hut, which is being
+8,000 men are expected to encamp, arrangements have been made for the erection of a hut, which

-continue to be received from admirers of the Y.M.C.A. work, and one lady in sending a parcel
+clothing continue to be received from admirers of the Y.M.C.A. work, and one lady in sending a

-writes: "I hear on all sides much praise for he work of the V.M.C.A., and it is independent
+parcel writes: "I hear on all sides much praise for he work of the V.M.C.A., and it is

-testimony from young men who have °Med, of whom we know a good many.'
+independent testimony from young men who have °Med, of whom we know a good

 BAPTIST LECTURE